Call for Abstracts

 • Defensive and survivability constraints.

-This environment presents unique challenges in weapon effects and system lethality assessments against various target types including structural, and air, land, and sea vehicles.
+The hypersonic environment presents unique challenges in weapon effects and system lethality assessments against various target types including structural, and air, land, and sea vehicles.
 This topic is seeking abstracts on weapon effects and lethality related to hypersonic offensive and defensive systems.
 Areas of interest include:

 • Modeling and simulation of weapon effects;